 Additionally, for the past 11 years, CA Middle School students, inspired by the story of orphaned Sudanese children fleeing civil war in their homeland, have raised money to support one Sudanese orphan, Aguil Lual Deng.
 With Middle Schoolers’ support, she has been rescued from Kenya’s Kakuma Refugee Camp and is being educated in Nakuru at the top boarding school.
 She graduated from primary school at the top of her class of 1,000 students.
 She hopes to become a medical doctor.

-Service learning is woven into multiple areas of the Upper School, involving school-led projects and student-initiated endeavors.
-Within the first two months of the school year, all Ninth Graders participate in a day of service with their advisories off campus.
-Certain Global Travel programs [remove hyperlink] are entirely devoted to service learning, such as the Haiti trip, which is now tied to a Haiti history elective.
+Service learning is woven into multiple aspects of the Upper School, including school-led projects and student-initiated endeavors.
+For example, during the first trimester, Ninth and Tenth Graders participate in a morning of service with their advisories off campus.
+Certain Global Travel programs are entirely devoted to service learning.
 Many Upper School classes also combine service in the form of teaching or volunteering in the local community.
 CA students are also members of a Philanthropy Board, which researches charitable causes and donates several thousand dollars to nonprofit charities annually.

-Students also participate in service through multiple clubs like Children’s Hospital, Project CARE (dedicated to tutoring Karen refugees), Horizons Club, AfricAid and Students HOPE.
+Additionally, students participate in service through multiple clubs like Children’s Hospital, Haiti Club, Horizons Club, and HOPE.
 CA students relish these opportunities and step up in meaningful ways, serving important roles as teachers and mentors, and becoming the best version of themselves.
-For example, HOPE, an organization led entirely by students, has served the community for over 25 years, bringing thousands of under-resourced families to campus each year for a hot meal, vaccines, gifts, and a visit with Santa Claus.
-Read about it here [link to: https://news.coloradoacademy.org/school-with-a-big-heart-offers-hope/] and watch the video: [insert a one-click HOPE video]
+For example, HOPE, an organization led entirely by students, has served the community for over 25 years, bringing thousands of under-resourced families to campus each year for a hot meal, vaccines, gifts, and an opportunity to take family photos.
+Read about it here and watch the video.

-Service learning culminates in the Community Impact Project (CIP), a graduation requirement, in which all Seniors develop a service project to address a need they have identified in the community.
+Service learning culminates in the Community Impact Project (CIP), a graduation requirement, in which students identify a community need and design/implement a project, or volunteer time to have a positive impact.

 "I have always felt that I have so many blessings and opportunities at CA. That's why I wanted to be able to give back to others."